nerdschoolbergen/build-and-deploy/_exercises/exercise_1.md

 **Folders**

-* The `config` folder contains configuration settings for the app.
-The only interesting part here is the Webpack config files, which we'll look at in more detail soon.
 * The `node_modules` folder is where all dependencies for the app is installed to.
 This folder was created when you did `npm install`.
 * The `public` folder is relevant when we will put our app into production.
 This is the folder where we'll serve our app from when it's hosted on a webserver.
-* The `scripts` folder is just infrastructure created by the scaffolding tool we used to generate this project.
 * The `src` folder is where you'll find the app we'll deploy throughout these exercises.

 **Files**